qBraid/qBraid/docs/sdk/devices.rst

     qdevice = device_wrapper(qbraid_id)

-From here, a number of methods are available: Gather information about the device, execute quantum programs (to be covered in the next section), or even access the wrapped device object directly.
+From here, class methods are available to get information about the device, execute quantum programs (to be covered in the next section), access the wrapped device object directly, and more.

 .. code-block:: python